Billie Eilish releases Not My Responsibility short film calling out slut-shaming

 Billie Eilish is clapping back at people who criticise the clothes she wears on her Where Do We Go? tour.

-Billie Eilish has released a powerful tour visual in which she strips to her underwear and slams trolls who criticise her clothes.
+Billie Eilish has released a powerful tour visual in which she wears underwear and slams trolls who criticise her clothes.

 Last night (Mar 9), Billie Eilish launched her highly-anticipated Where Do We Go? tour in Miami.
 The tour is Billie's biggest to date and it includes venues such as Madison Square Garden, and four nights at the O2 Arena in London.
 Not only that but the setlist is 22 songs long and it contains all of her biggest hits, like 'bad guy' and fan favourites, like 'ilomilo'.

 However, it's not just Billie's live performances that fans are living for on her new tour.
-Billie has also created some videos to play during her set and people are praising her for a new visual in which she shows her body and calls out her critics.
+Billie has also created some videos to play during her set and people are praising her for a new visual in which she calls out her critics and body-shamers.

 Billie showed off her body in visuals during an interlude at tonight’s show in Miami pic.twitter.com/5U7xDU2xJs— Billie Eilish Updates (@eilishupdates) March 10, 2020